gillyv8/GBSanaly/README.md

 # GBSanaly
-Community analysis of Great Boiling Spring communities.
+Population analysis of Thermoflexus Hugenholtzii in Great Boiling Spring